Matucana

 Matucana is a genus of cacti (family Cactaceae), containing approximately 20 species of mostly globular plants.
-The genus is only known from Peru, mostly along the Marañón River.
+The genus is known only from Peru, mostly along the Marañón River.

-The first species was discovered near the town of Matucana and described as Echinocactus haynii by Otto in 1849.
-Matucana was erected by Britton & Rose in 1922.
-The genus Eomatucana F.Ritter has been brought into synonymy with this genus.

 Some species are endangered due to collection for the specialist market.

 Description

-Low, globose or shortly cylindrical bodies, either solitary or clustering.
-The flowers are subapical, usually more or less zygomorphic, diurnal, in various colours, but mainly red, yellow or pink.
+Plants within this genus may be identified by the distinctive structure of their fruits, which are marked by vertical splits that release their seeds upon maturity.
+The overall body shape, spination, offset production, and preferred habitat exhibit considerable variability, mirroring the diverse nature of the flowers within the genus.
+Species of Matucana have low, globose or shortly cylindrical bodies, either solitary or clustering.
+The flowers are subapical, usually more or less zygomorphic, diurnal, of various colours, but usually red, yellow or pink.
 However, a few species, notably M. oreodoxa, have actinomorphic flowers and were placed in a separate genus - Eomatucana - by F. Ritter.
-They are reported to flower easily at a young age.
+They are reported to flower at a young age.

+Taxonomy

+The first species was discovered near the town of Matucana and described as Echinocactus haynii by Christoph Friedrich Otto in 1849.
+The genus Matucana was erected by Nathaniel Lord Britton and Joseph Nelson Rose in 1922 to differentiate it from the diverse Echinocactus genus.